kelwinap/BE-Template-master/README.md

 ## Things to improve with more time

-Finish unit tests
+1. Finish unit tests
-Add Integration Tests
+1. Add Integration Tests
-Separate more responsabilities (remove bussiness logic from controller, add services and repositories) Refactor code more after tests
+1. Separate more responsabilities (remove bussiness logic from 1.controller, add services and repositories)
+1. Refactor code more after tests